hunan-rostomyan/notes/Bibliography.md

 Dunham, W. (1994) *The Mathematical Universe*.
 - mathematics; popular mathematics; history of mathematics

+Dunham, W. (2000) *Euler: The Master of Us All*.
+- mathematical biography; mathematics; history of mathematics; biography

 Feller, W. (1950) *An introduction to probability theory and its applications*.
 - probability theory